-The CFO office documents and reports its analysis and results of the external valuations to the Audit Committee on a yearly basis.
+The CFO office presents its analysis and results of the external valuations to the Audit Committee on a yearly basis.
 The Audit Committee performs a high-level independent review of the valuation process and results and recommends if any revisions need to be made before presenting the results to the Board of Directors for approval.